Trump administration family separation policy: 2022 update

-2024 update
+Dickerson's investigation "We need to take away children" earned the 2023 Pulitzer Prize for Explanatory Reporting.

+Legacy

 In November 2024, Donald Trump announced that Thomas Homan, who played a role in the inception of the separation policy, would be appointed "border czar", responsible for deportations.
 Homan was asked if families would be separated during deportation and he replied, "Families can be deported together."

-Second Trump administration

 In January 2025, it was estimated that 1,000 families separated under the first Trump administration had not yet been reunited.

 In February 2025, Reuters reported that ICE planned to locate over 600,000 people who entered the U.S. as children without their parents, some of whom were no longer children and some of whom had rejoined and were living with parents, and either deport the children, if deportation had already been ordered, or serve notice to appear in immigration court.
 On March 6, 2025, ICE began to detain migrant parents and children together in a Texas detention facility.
 The first group contained 3 minor children.

 An October 2025 review of immigration service and flight records found cases where migrant children had been misclassified as unaccompanied or otherwise separated from their parents, who were then moved between several ICE detention facilities.
 Advocates feared this could lead to indefinite separations should the government lose track of where it was sending parents and their children.

+Separation was reported to be occurring after the first Trump presidency.

+The impact of deportation in the second presidency of Donald Trump on mixed status families has been compared to family separation in the first presidency.